johnr365/public_notes/tutorial-video-proposal.md

 When it comes to the development of Monero - you have at least 2 distinct parts:

 1) The protocol itself, written in C++, and implemented by the wallets and daemon that users and miners use.
-2) The applications built to utilise Monero.
+2) The applications built to utilise the protocol.
+Current examples include exchanges, eCommerce sites and gambling games that utilize Monero.

 #1 is generally going well.

-#2 - I hope we can accelerate
+#2 - I hope we can accelerate.

 ## How?